sendwithus/battlesnake/README.md

 Last snake standing wins, prizes will be awarded to the most successful teams.

-Full API details and documentation will be released the morning of the event.
+API details and documentation will be released and discussed the morning of the event.

+#### Table of Contents
+* Location and Schedule
+* Preparing for Battle
+* Prizes

 <br>